jbajic/arango-vector-index-tester/README.md

 # Use a FAISS index_factory string (must resolve to an IVF index)
 vrecall setup --factory "IVF4096_HNSW32,PQ32x8" --nlists 4096

+# Templated factory: let the server fill the {} placeholder with the
+# auto-selected nLists (no --nlists needed)
+vrecall setup --factory "IVF{}_HNSW32,PQ32x8"
 ```

 Key flags: